Adversarial Robustness on Insertion-Deletion Streams: F2 Algorithm

 Finally, we now show correctness of \Cref{fig:alg:ltwo}, which gives our adversarially robust algorithm for $(1+\eps)$-approximation of the $F_2$ moment on insertion-deletion streams in polylogarithmic space. \thmltwo* \begin{proof} First, observe that a randomized adversary is a distribution over sequences of possible inputs and the probability that the attack succeeds is at most the maximum of the probabilities that any particular input sequence succeeds.
 Thus, without loss of generality, it suffices to consider a deterministic adversary.

 We first track the adaptive interactions with the linear sketches for the corrector.
 Note that at each time, $\MaintainIter$ asks each $F_2$ linear sketch $\bB_i$ whether to update the iterate $\bv$ with the query $\bq$.
 Therefore, the transcript from $\bB_i$ can be viewed as a sequence of symbols, either $\bot$ or $\top$, so that an output of $\bot$ from the sketching matrix indicates that no action should be taken, while an output of $\top$ indicates that the iterate should be updated.
-Suppose $\top$ occurs at most $L$ times throughout the stream.
+Suppose $\top$ occurs at most $L$ times in a single block; since there are $B$ blocks in the level below, the corrector will be used to flag at most $B \cdot L$ queries overall.

 This latter action also triggers a linear sketch at level $i-1$ to maintain $\bB_{i-1}\bv'$, where $\bv'$ is the updated iterate $\bv'=\bv+\eps(\bq+\bv)$, releases the estimate produced by $\bB_i$, but no other information about $\bB_i$ is revealed.
 Moreover, the linear sketch outputs an estimate for $F_2$ moment at the beginning of each of the $B$ blocks, encoded in $C_1\log n$ bits, for some fixed constant $C_1>0$.
 We remark that the entries of the truncated image of $\bv$ must be multiples of the precision $\frac{1}{\poly(n)}$ with magnitude at most $\poly(n)$, since otherwise $\bv$ could not be a good approximation to $\bz$, which would violate the progress analysis in \Cref{lem:bounded:iterations:ltwo}.
-Hence, the total number of possible output streams induced by $\bB_{i}$ is at most $\binom{m}{L}\cdot\left(2^{(C_1\log n)}\right)^{B+L}$.
+Hence, the total number of possible output streams induced by $\bB_{i}$ is at most $\binom{m}{B \cdot L}\cdot\left(2^{(C_1\log n)}\right)^{B \cdot L + B}$.
 Since the adversary is deterministic, then any possible input stream must be induced by one of these possible output streams.
 By setting the total failure probability $\delta$ so that

 then by a union bound over all possible input streams from the adversary, the sketching matrix $\bB_i$ is correct with probability $1-\frac{1}{(nm)^3}$.
-For $m=\poly(n)$, it suffices to set $\log\frac{1}{\delta}=\O{(L+B)\cdot\log n}$.
+For $m=\poly(n)$, it suffices to set $\log\frac{1}{\delta}=\O{(B \cdot L + B)\cdot\log n}$.
 This shows robustness, after which correctness holds from \Cref{invar:output:acc:ptwo}.